Where is the library located and how do I get there?

 What is an electronically embedded librarian?

-An electronically embedded librarian is a reference librarian who acts as a support person in ASU courses through Blackboard.
+An electronically embedded librarian is a reference librarian who acts as a support person in Athens State courses through Blackboard.
 The librarian can answer questions about resources through e-mail, respond to questions or make suggestions for research on the discussion board, post helpful handouts, create instructional Tegrity recordings, and provide advice on citing sources correctly in APA, MLS, Chicago, or Turabian format.